ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Temperature
 -----------
-Temperature is the DOF solution for thermal analyses.
-The :class:`Temperature
+Temperature is the DOF solution for a thermal analysis.

-<ansys.dpf.post.temperature.Temperature>` result object can be obtained as
+You can access the :class:`Temperature <ansys.dpf.post.temperature.Temperature>`
-follows:
+result object with:

 .. code:: python